This post may contain affiliate links or links from our sponsors.

 - Owning too many stock funds in relation to age (too aggressive)

-- Young employees having too many bonds (too conservative)
+- Young employees have too many bonds (too conservative)

 - Owning expensive funds that underperform similar plan options